 Today on a test drive we have a 2008 Land Rover LR3 with 124,000 miles on the odometer.
 We’re going to test the reliability and capabilities of this vehicle to figure out if it’s still a good choice for an off-road enthusiast or overlander.

-Even though LR3 wasn’t the most expensive test vehicle that we’ve got our hands on, however, it’s bold British character make it feel like a proper premium vehicle, despite the age and slightly outdated design.
-The suspension works very smoothly and doesn’t let the road vibrations and imperfections disturb the attention of a driver.
+Even though LR3 wasn’t the most expensive test vehicle that we’ve got our hands-on, it’s bold British character made it feel like a proper premium vehicle, despite the age and slightly outdated design.
+The suspension works smoothly and doesn’t let the road vibrations, and imperfections disturb the attention of a driver.
 The term captain chairs can fully apply to the seating geometry of the Land Rover LR3, as you’re sitting high in almost a bus-like position, but on the other hand, it gives the driver an excellent observation of the road, which is vital on the trails.
-There’s also another thing that you may have heard about the seats of the Land Rover: looks like it’s the only one thing that doesn’t break on this vehicle…
+There’s also other thing that you may have heard about the seats of the Land Rover – it looks like it’s the only one thing that doesn’t break on this vehicle.

 When we were studying the tech specs of the Land Rover LR3, we thought that implementing a Terrain Response four-wheel drive technology was a bad idea, as the true off-roaders know that nothing can perform better than the good old mechanical locking differential.
 But since the LR3 is positioned as a middle option in the Land Rover line up right between the luxury Range Rover and brutal Land Rover Defender, it shouldn’t be as rugged as the Defender.

-Land Rover LR3 lift kits are usually represented by modified height sensor rods, which allows you to utilize the factory installed air shocks and drive with the suspension locked in upper position.
-This gives you additional ground clearance and more space to install larger off-road wheels.
+Land Rover LR3 lift kits are usually represented by modified height sensor rods, which allows you to utilize the factory-installed air shocks and drive with the suspension locked in the upper position.
+This gives you the additional ground clearance and more space to install larger off-road wheels.
 With basic modified sensor rods, you will be able to install 31-32″ offroad wheels with ease.
 Anything lower than 30 wouldn’t really require a lift though.